 This description was contributed by Stefano Cirolini.

-Camicia is a of pure luck for two players.
+Camicia is a game of pure luck for two players.
 It is the Italian version of Beggar My Neighbour, and like that game, it is a children's game.

 An italian deck of 40 cards is used (you can use also a 52 cards deck - though I never did).
 Suits are ignored.
 There are two types of cards: aces, two and threes are attack cards, the other are normal (cannon-fodder) cards.